 One notable trend is the increased use of plyometrics and resistance training to enhance explosive power.
 Exercises such as box jumps, depth jumps, and weighted squats are commonly incorporated into training routines to improve the athlete's ability to generate force quickly.
 This focus on power development reflects a deeper understanding of the biomechanics of the long jump and the importance of maximizing explosive strength.

 Professional insights suggest that the future of long jump training will be characterized by even greater integration of technology and data analytics.
-Wearable sensors, for example, can track an athlete's movement patterns and physiological responses in real-time, providing valuable insights into their performance and helping to prevent injuries.
+But wearable sensors, for example, can track an athlete's movement patterns and physiological responses in real-time, providing valuable insights into their performance and helping to prevent injuries.
 As technology continues to evolve, it is likely to play an increasingly important role in optimizing long jump training and performance.

 Tips and Expert Advice